RetroPie/RetroPie-Docs/docs/Sega-CD.md

 **Keep in mind that lr-picodrive does not support CHD and only lr-picodrive can play multi-disc and 32x games.**

-This is a list of all the games released for the SEGA CD add-on for the Genesis/Mega Drive that had two or more discs or are 32x discs and must e played with lr-picodrive.
+This is a list of all the games released for the SEGA CD add-on for the Genesis/Mega Drive that had two or more discs or are 32x discs and must be played with lr-picodrive.

 Corpse Killer 32x version only (1 disc)